GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

     3. Select **Keys and Endpoint** on the left hand panel.
 Copy the key and endpoint into the configuration file.

-    Now we will obtain our storage blob's URI.
+    Now we will obtain our storage blob containers's URI by creating a Shared Access Signature.

     <a id ="sig"></a>
-    ### Get Container's Shared Access Signature
+    ### Create a Shared Access Signature

-    From the main menu of your Storage Account, navigate to **Storage Explorer**, select **BLOB CONTAINERS**, and right click on the container with your form training data.
+    Navigate to the [Azure portal](https://portal.azure.com/) and select your recently created Stoarge Account.
+From the main menu of your Storage Account, navigate to **Storage Explorer**, select **BLOB CONTAINERS**, and right click on the container **sampleforms**.

     ![Visual of how to get shared access signature.](../20-custom-form/shared_access_sig.jpg)